maciosz/HERON/README.md

      provide order of these groups here
      using 0s, 1s and so on.

-Initialising covariance options:
+Covariance options:

--c - works only with -g;
+-c - works only with and Gaussian distribution;
+     what covariance type (full / diag / spherical / tied) should I use?
+     If you provie "-g" argument you can also specify "grouped" here;
-     should covariance matrix be initialised in a groupped way?
+     then covariance matrix will be full, but initialised in a groupped way, i.e. it will be full inside groups and equal zero between groups.
+     It might end up "fully full", mind you.
+     Defaults to full.

 ### Current output: